6 Things All Incoming College Freshmen Need To Hear (Real Talk)

 Maybe you don’t find something you love or hate doing, but you find your best friend or life partner in the process.
 You just never know.

+For me, that new thing was playing ukulele.
 I joined my school’s Ukulele Club my freshman year just for the hell of it (with zero prior ukulele experience) and ended up absolutely loving it.
+I still go every single week to relax and jam out!

 Related: 7 Helpful Tips For Settling Into College As A New Freshman